Tavistock, New Jersey

 Tavistock is a borough in Camden County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the borough's population was 9, an increase of 4 (+80.0%) from the 2010 census count of 5, which in turn reflected a decline of 19 (−79.2%) from the 24 counted in the 2000 census.
-As of the 2010 Census it was the smallest municipality by population in New Jersey, with seven fewer residents than nearby Pine Valley, which had 12.
+As of the 2020 census, Tavistock's population was the second-smallest municipal population in the state of New Jersey; Walpack Township had a population of 7.

-Tavistock was incorporated as a borough by an act of the New Jersey Legislature on February 16, 1921, from portions of the now-defunct Centre Township.
+Tavistock was incorporated as a borough by an act of the New Jersey Legislature on February 16, 1921.
+Its territory was drawn from portions of the now-defunct Centre Township.
 The name of the borough came from the estate in England of a family of early settlers.

 The borough was formed in order to allow the members of Tavistock Country Club to play golf on Sundays by members of the Victor Talking Machine Company.
-This was prohibited at the Haddon Country Club which was governed by a local blue law prohibiting sporting activities on Sundays.
+This was prohibited at the Haddon Country Club, which was governed by a local blue law prohibiting sporting activities on Sundays.
 Tavistock's secession from Haddonfield, New Jersey, the original site of the club, is said to have been driven by the fact that Haddonfield was (and remains) a dry borough, though Tavistock was formed in 1921 during Prohibition when liquor would have been banned.
 Members of the club included State Senator Joseph Wallworth and Assembly Speaker T. Harry Rowland, who helped push the bill that created the new municipality to unanimous approval in the New Jersey Legislature.